The Mail on Sunday: History

-Lawsuits
+Controversies

 In January 2020, The Mail on Sunday was ordered to pay £180,000 in damages to a former council official in Rochdale due to a false article from May 2017.
-It falsely alleged that the man issued taxi licenses to drivers involved in the town's child sexual abuse ring.
+It falsely alleged that the man issued taxi licences to drivers involved in the town's child sexual abuse ring.
 Waj Iqbal believed that the false accusations were solely because he was of the same Pakistani background as the abusers.

 In February 2021, the High Court found that The Mail on Sunday acted unlawfully when it published a letter that Meghan, Duchess of Sussex had sent to her father.
 The newspaper was sued for her £1.5 million legal fees, and ordered to issue a front-page apology.

-The will be a free digital only edition of the paper on Christmas Day 2022 like in 2005, 2011 and 2016 no trip to open the shops on Christmas Day.
-Like the weekly paper would be published on Christmas Eve.

 Phone hacking

 Under Peter Wright's editorship of the Mail on Sunday and his membership of the Press Complaints Commission (PCC), the Mail newspaper organisation withheld important evidence about phone hacking from the PCC when the latter held its inquiry into the News of the World's interception of voicemail messages.
 Specifically, the PCC was not informed that four Mail on Sunday journalists—investigations editor Dennis Rice, news editor Sebastian Hamilton, deputy news editor David Dillon and feature writer Laura Collins—had been told by the Metropolitan Police in 2006 that their mobile phones had been hacked even though Wright, who was editor of the Mail on Sunday, had been made aware of the hacking.
 The facts did not emerge until several years later, when they were revealed in evidence at the News of the World phone hacking trial.

 Wright became a member of the PCC from May 2008.
 He took over the place previously held by the Daily Mail's editor-in-chief Paul Dacre, who had served on the body from 1999 to April 2008.
 The PCC issued two reports, in 2007 and 2009, which were compiled in ignorance of the significant information from the Mail group about the hacking of its journalists’ phones.
 According to The Guardian journalist Nick Davies, whose revelations had resulted in the News of the World phone hacking trial and subsequent conviction of Andy Coulson, this reinforced News International's "rogue reporter" defence.
 The PCC's 2009 report, which had rejected Davies' claims of widespread hacking at the News of the World, was retracted when it became clear that they were true.
-Wright and Dacre both also failed to mention the hacking of the four Mail on Sunday staff in the evidence they gave to the Leveson inquiry in 2012.
+Wright and Dacre both failed to mention the hacking of the four Mail on Sunday staff in the evidence they gave to the Leveson Inquiry in 2012.